ronilaukkarinen/mastodon-bird-ui/README.md

 ## List of instances that use Mastodon Bird UI

 The following instances have enabled Mastodon Bird UI for their users, based on [this](https://mementomori.social/@rolle/110677863997761494) inquiry.
+Do you use this theme?
+Let me know or send a PR that adds your instance.

 | **Instance**                                             | **Implementation method** | **Theme name**   | **User count** | **Default** |
 |----------------------------------------------------------|---------------------------|------------------|----------------|-------------|